-The essential feature of Agoraphobia is anxiety about being in places or situations from which escape might be difficult (or embarrassing) or in which help may not be available in the event of having a Panic Attack or panic-like symptoms).
+The essential feature of agoraphobia is anxiety about being in (or anticipating) situations from which escape might be difficult or in which help may not be available in the event of having a panic attack (or panic-like symptoms).
 Oftentimes, when in this situation, an individual may have the vague thought that something dreadful may happen.
 Such concerns must persist for at least 6 months and occur virtually every time an individual encounters the place or situation.

 Agoraphobic fears typically involve characteristic clusters of situations that include being outside the home alone; being in a crowd or standing in a line; being on a bridge; and traveling in a bus, train, or automobile.

-A person who experiences agoraphobia avoids such situations (e.g., travel is restricted; the person changes daily routines) or else they endure with significant distress or with anxiety about having a Panic Attack or panic-like symptoms.
-People with agoraphobia often require the presence of a companion, such as a family member, partner, or friend, to confront the situation.
+A person who experiences agoraphobia avoids such situations (e.g., travel is restricted; the person changes daily routines) or else they are endured with significant distress.
+For example, people with agoraphobia often require the presence of a companion, such as a family member, partner, or friend, to confront the situation.

 Anxiety or phobic avoidance in agoraphobia can not be better accounted for by another mental disorder, such as social phobia (e.g., avoidance limited to social situations because of fear of embarrassment), specific phobia (e.g., avoidance limited to a single situation like elevators), obsessive-compulsive disorder (e.g., avoidance of dirt in someone with an obsession about contamination), posttraumatic stress disorder (e.g., avoidance of stimuli associated with a severe stressor), or separation anxiety disorder (e.g., avoidance of leaving home or relatives).
 As with all mental disorders, the symptoms listed above are not due to the direct physiological effects of a use or abuse of a substance (e.g., alcohol, drugs, medications) or a general medical condition.